 Mindless consumerism is arguably the biggest barrier to a more sustainable food system.
 Individuals and businesses alike could use better role models and we believe the best place to find them is by looking at the new generation of chefs.

 Restaurants are sadly notorious for poor resource management; if we solve this in hospitality, we can do it anywhere.
 There are many ways to reduce waste, the most effective one is knowing exactly how much of each resource is needed ahead of time.
 For us, this applies to produce but also water, electricity, staff, real estate and so much more.

 SUSTAINABILITY AT THE CORE OF EVERYTHING WE DO

 The chefs we work with all support local businesses by focusing on produce grown or foraged within a short cycle radius.
 Menus are designed according to producers’ availability, not the other way around.
 We are mindful with every choice that we make.

 Women account for a higher percentage of the total hospitality workforce, yet they are highly under-represented in senior managerial roles, such as that of Head Chef.
 Gender stereotypes, inherent conscious and unconscious bias, and a lack of female role models are but a few of the challenges we face.

 Hospitality has a reputation for being a place where unskilled workers get exploited, doing incredibly hard work for low pay and low recognition.
 Making hospitality a much more enticing option for those currently under-represented, can create life-changing opportunities for underprivileged youths, starting in Hackney, a borough where 36% of people live in poverty.

-Traditional fine dining is stuffy and clinical.
-However, guests’ habits have already changed; millennials and Gen-Z seek intimacy and meaningful connections, with people from all walks of life in places devoid of judgment.
+Traditional fine dining is clinical and heavy-handed.
+However, guests’ habits have already started to change; millennials and Gen-Z seek intimacy and meaningful connections, with people from all walks of life in places devoid of judgment.
 That’s why OpenKitchen is built on constructive public opinion.